 shapes, and graphic patterns, mid-century modern is an easily recognizable style.
 If you appreciate the time period, but don't want to live on a "Mad Men" set, there are a few ways you can interpret it for today.
 First, expand your color palette.
-Aqua, avocado, and mustard yellow were '60s staples, so try a different combo.
+Aqua, avocado, and mustard yellow were '60s staples, so try other hues.
 Next, add contemporary accents, such as your favorite photo (blown up to epic proportions).
 Finally, tone down the wood.
-Natural wood grain is gorgeous, but keep it light by limiting it to no more than three places.
+Natural wood grain is gorgeous, but keep it light by using it in no more than three spots.